ZhaoPeiHua/LongRangeInteraction_from_4C-seq/README.md

 |chr1  |1458337   |0|

    * 1st column : Chromosome.
-   * 2nd column : Position of the first restriction enzyme sites in the genome.
+   * 2nd column : Position of the first RE sites in the genome.
    * 3rd column : Number of reads that start at the first RE sites.

 1. vp.chr : The viewpoint locating chromosome.